Florence30tpwk/JoinHub-Connecting-WVSU-Students-to-Organizations/README.md

   <img width="2048" height="1066" alt="552884266_1497010184951328_7265860816299311570_n" src="https://github.com/user-attachments/assets/aefa4663-95fc-4f02-baac-2604dde88a8f" />
 </html>

-JoinHub was created to make it easier for **West Visayas State University (WVSU)** students to discover and join campus organizations.
+**JoinHub** was created to make it easier for **West Visayas State University (WVSU)** students to discover and join campus organizations.
 From academic societies to creative circles, JoinHub connects you with communities that match your passions and goals.

-JoinHub is a **mobile application** designed to provide a centralized and user-friendly experience, helping students — especially freshmen — easily explore organizations, apply to join, and engage with their campus community through announcements and chat.
+JoinHub is a **web-based platform** designed to provide a centralized and user-friendly experience, helping students — especially freshmen — easily explore organizations, apply to join, and engage with their campus community through announcements and chat.

 ##  Project Overview

-JoinHub is a student **mobile engagement platform** that serves as a friendly guide to connect students with organizations that align with their personal interests, academic goals, and extracurricular passions.
-Instead of feeling overwhelmed by numerous options and scattered information, students can select their preferences and receive smart recommendations for relevant organizations through a guided app.
-The app features a personalized dashboard with joined orgs, upcoming events, and a live campus bulletin.
-Students can apply to orgs directly, bookmark those they’re interested in, and stay updated with event schedules and org announcements all in one place.
+**JoinHub** is a student **web-based engagement platform** that serves as a friendly guide to connect students with organizations that align with their personal interests, academic goals, and extracurricular passions.
+Instead of feeling overwhelmed by numerous options and scattered information, students can set their preferences and receive *smart recommendations* for relevant organizations through an intuitive web interface.
+The platform features a *personalized dashboard* showing joined organizations, upcoming events, and a live campus bulletin.
+Students can apply to organizations directly, bookmark those they’re interested in, and stay updated with event schedules and announcements — all in one accessible online hub.

 JoinHub aims to help **students** — especially freshmen, find their community, connect with like-minded peers, and enrich their college experience in a user-friendly and accessible way.